ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

 {CODE session_usage_1@ClientApi\Session\WhatIsSession.cs /}

 Calling `SaveChanges()` sends the entity to the RavenDB server where it is stored as a new document in the database.
-(Since no other database was specified, this will be the [default database](http://localhost:54391/docs/article-page/4.1/csharp/client-api/setting-up-default-database)).
+(Since no other database was specified, this will be the [Default Database](http://localhost:54391/docs/article-page/4.1/csharp/client-api/setting-up-default-database)).

 {PANEL/}